 The stories of the Chinese origin are wide and diverse but what we know for certain is that lotteries were outlawed in China before the 19th century, this caused the game to go underground.
 The game only resurfaced in San Francisco in the 1800s.
 Chinese immigrants coming to work on the transcontinental railroad had shipped the game across the Pacific.
 The game quickly gained popularity among the Americans.
 The Chinese characters were traded for Arabic numerals.
 AS the railroad moved from town to town so did the game.
 By 1866 the game now called Keno was hugely popular in Texas.

 Unfortunately, lotteries where banned in the USA in the early 20th and it was difficult to convince authorities the game was not a lottery.
 This led to the game going underground and in some cases being disguised as a horse racing betting scheme.
 It was called Racehorse Keno in these casinos.
 It was in these casinos that the drawings started being called races.
-Such terminology has stuck is some casinos even up to today.
+Such terminology has stuck is some online casinos Australia even up to today.

 Keno resurfaced in the eighties.
 The pay tables vary from one casino to the next and so does the house edge.
 Even the appearance of the tickets is different from casino to casino.
 However the general game play has remained the same.
 This lottery based game of Chinese origin is worth trying out.
 You will soon discover why it has been so popular over the centuries.